 Guest Contributor: David Shane Lowry, Assistant Professor, Chicago Medical School and College of Health Professions

 I worked as a technician for five years (between 2007 and 2012) in the Department of Pharmacy in a hospital in western North Carolina.
 The local interstate brought a fairly steady number of car accident victims.
+Some large carrying van crashed and cause a lot of damage, one has to wonder if they had good van insurance.
 Some of them were drunk drivers who, after being rushed into the intensive care unit of the hospital, were provided Jack Daniels whisky mixed by pharmacy employees into intravenous (IV) bags.
 This type of treatment didn’t happen all the time, but when it did I felt as if we were returning to a Civil War era where drug treatments were much more organic and rustic.

 The hospital’s pharmacy maintained a fairly large stock of alcohol.
 Pharmacy technicians went on “beer runs” to our local alcoholic beverage control (ABC) store to pick up cases of liquor, beer, and wine.
 Physicians ordered “cocktails” for patients who demanded that the hospital provide them with spirits before bedtime.
 They prescribed alcohol in exact doses according to conversations they had with their patients and other physicians, and they used the alcohol to help make patients’ transitions into healthcare smoother.
 Physicians and nurses would ask patients for beer preferences.
 Some patients wanted alcohol-free O’Doul’s.
 These particular patients weren’t seeking the inebriation of alcohol.
 They simply wanted the taste.